Heavy-Thrust/Goals/README.md

-# This is the FAQ/infornation about my goals in OSRS on teh account Heavy Thrust.
+# This is the FAQ/information about my goals in OSRS on the account Heavy Thrust.